Get THE RACK DEMO

 The snake has a 1-in-2 chance of carrying the gene.

-Example: Het Piebald (Pp) x Normal (PP)
+Het x Normal offspring

 The Critical Thing Everyone Gets Wrong

-Here's where breeders make mistakes: These are probabilities, not guarantees.
+These are probabilities, not guarantees.

-When we say "25% of eggs will be piebald," we don't mean that if you have 4 eggs, exactly 1 will be pied.
+When we say "25% of eggs will be piebald," we do not mean that if you have 4 eggs, one will be pied.
+We mean each egg, independently, has a 25% chance.

+Snake genetics work the same way.
 Over many clutches and many eggs, the numbers average out.
 But any single clutch can deviate wildly from expected odds.

 Proving Out Hets

-The only way to know for sure if a "possible het" actually carries the gene is to prove it out through breeding.
+The only way to know for sure if a "possible het" carries the gene is to prove it out through breeding.

 To prove a het: Breed it to either a visual or another proven het.
 If you produce visuals, the het is proven.